sectorsedgecommunity/mapping-docs/docs/index.md

 <div style="justify-content: center; display: flex; margin-top:10px; font-size: 13px; margin-bottom: 40px">
     <span>Top-down view of a map</span>
 </div>

 ## Testing maps

-To view a map in-game, go to the `Play > Mapping` tab and click on the folder icon.
+To play a map in-game, go to `Play → Singleplayer` and click on the folder icon to the right of the search bar.
 This will open the workshop folder.

 Create a new folder and give it a name, then place your `.vox` file in it.

-Maps must also have an accompanying `.json` file, which contains metadata for textures, lights, spawn regions, etc. This file is [avaialble here](https://google.com)
+Maps must also have an accompanying `.json` file, which contains metadata for textures, lights, spawn regions, etc. [map_template.json](/map_template.json) file is the template file listed below.

 <img src="/folderbutton.png" alt="In-game workshop folder icon"/>